 - We are winners of a Best Estate Agent Guide Award 2020 for coming in the top 3% of agencies in the country - rated for our marketing, performance and service (based on Rightmove data analysis and 20,000 mystery shops).

 - In addition to our two founders, we employ three staff who all earn at least the London Living Wage.

 - Where possible we use local recommended contractors to do work to support the local economy and to ensure the highest standards.

 - We have a Volkswagon UP 1.1 litre company pool car that staff who don’t have their own transport can use for business purposes.

 - We have contributed to a number of publications and government consultations to influence positive change in the sector.

 - We are providing a public-facing independent social enterprise business presence in the local community and local economy, in an area around the docks that has historically been almost purely residential.

-In relation to key aim two: To help meet more people’s housing needs through using the majority of profits for homeless housing and support or reinvestment.
+In relation to key aim two: To help meet more people’s housing needs through using the majority of surpluses for homeless housing and support or reinvestment.

 - We’ve helped raise over £8817 for our local homeless charity the 999 Club who support people in South London – demonstrating that although we don’t yet have overall profits as a company, we are committing resources and doing what we can to work towards our second key aim and help meet more people’s housing needs through raising awareness and funds for the 999 Club.